autocontracts/lightstreams/white-paper.md

 - Creating a protocol layer that allows the integration of additional services to the network.
 - Making the process completely transparent.

-The initial goal of the Lightstreams network and the scope of this paper is the development of a publishing channel for digital books, with the particular focus on the academic and technical books.
-By selecting this niche market category, we believe that this will give the greatest opportunity to maximise market traction by targeting the most likely early adopters, IT and technical professionals.
+The scope of this paper describes a publishing channel for digital books, however the scope of the Lightstreams project extends to all forms of digital content such as music and video streaming.

-Once traction has been established in this niche market, horizontal expansion into other book categories will occur.
-Following this, Lightstreams will expand to other forms of digital content such as music and video streaming.

 The Lightstreams network will be capable of music and video streaming via the IPFS[[8]](https://ipfs.io/) protocol layer, which is a proven peer-to-peer file distribution technology for serving content in format.